macaroni-os/macaroni-site/site/content/docs/mark/_index.md

 16. *PROPERTIES*: this line contains the properties of the package.

-17. *DEFINED_PHASES*: this line contains the list of the phases defined and/or overrided in the ebuild, for example `src_unpack`, `src_compile`, etc.
+17. *DEFINED_PHASES*: this line contains the list of the phases defined and/or over-ridden in the ebuild, for example `src_unpack`, `src_compile`, etc.

 18. *HDEPEND*: this line contains the list of hard dependencies for specific eclasses / helper packages.